SoundAsleep Camping Series Air Mattress

 Folds back into a box-sized bundle for a closet or trunk.
 A tall, cheap queen with a fast built-in pump that does the job at home, as long as you can reach an outlet and accept some slow air loss.
 It scores 84 out of 100.

 For the money it inflated fast and felt surprisingly tall and firm.
-The catch is I needed an outlet to run the pump, and by the third night it had softened enough that I topped it off.
+The catch is we needed an outlet to run the pump, and by the third night it had softened enough that we topped it off.

 Read our full Intex Dura-Beam Queen Air Mattress review →